epicurithmetic/formal/notes/README.md

-# First Order Logic, Computing, and Formal Mathematics
+# Logic, Computing, and Formal Mathematics